 The Emerald RSL has decided more needs to be done by the Club to help those veterans in need in our community.

-We have appointed Kaye Livermore assisted by Jacquie Jackman to the position of Welfare Officer.
-Kaye will be establishing contact with all relevant groups in Emerald to identify needs.
+We have appointed Jacquie Jackman to the position of Welfare Officer.
+Jacquie will be establishing contact with all relevant groups in Emerald to identify needs.
 She will also be working with RSL Victoria to ensure we work together re Welfare.